krisjdev/tinytapeout-sky-25a/projects/tt_um_trivium_stream_processor/docs/info.md

 ---

-### Outputs
+## Outputs

 - `uo_out[7:0]`: coded and decoded byte
 - `uio_out[7:0]`, `uio_oe[7:0]`: unused (tied to zero)

 ---

-### Symmetry and Reuse
+## Symmetry and Reuse

-Due to the symmetric nature of, applying the same seed followed by the same encoded text reproduces the original plaintext.
+Due to the symmetric nature of the design, applying the same seed followed by the same encoded text reproduces the original plaintext.

 ---

-### How to test
+## How to test

 You can test this design either using a Verilog testbench or via a Cocotb Python-based test.
-See: [How to test](test/README.MD)
+See: [How to test](https://github.com/RVCE-ECE/TT10_TSC/tree/main/test/README.MD)

 All inputs/outputs are internal to the digital logic and tested in simulation.
 The design is fully self-contained and does not require external PMODs, displays, or peripherals.

 ---

-### How to use:
+## How to use

 Modify the test.py to test the cipher by passing textfiles or images.
 Decode the files using same seed as used for ecncryption.